hashicorp-demoapp/hashicups-setups/docker-compose-consul/README.md

 This Docker Compose solution deploys HashiCups with Consul.
 HashiCups is deployed redunantly with a secure Consul deployment.
 This includes mTLS, encrypted Gossip communciation, and the usage of ACLs.
 The Docker images utilized are not publicly available and must be created locally.

+The [Consul and Chaos Engineering tutorial](https://learn.hashicorp.com/tutorials/consul/introduction-chaos-engineering?in=consul/resiliency) utilizes this HashiCups deployment.

 ![overview of architecture](overview.png)

 To get started, please follow the steps below.